 Alek Westover

-Right now I'm working on AI safety at ARC.
+Right now I'm working on AI safety at Redwood Research.

 I recently graduated from MIT where I studied Math, CS and AI.

-and pure TCS (data structures, online algorithms, and algorithmic
+(data structures, online algorithms, and algorithmic graph theory).

 Alek's CV